Louise Horscroft 7 min read

 According to FT, the company sought to develop an improved version of the 21700 battery, which has become the cornerstone of most EVs, including the best-selling Tesla Model 3.

-But sources indicate that the company was finding innovation difficult as ample intellectual property blockers were not expected.
+However, sources indicate that the company found innovation difficult as ample intellectual property blockers were unexpected.

-However,Β Li-Ion battery demand is expected to grow to 100GWh by the end of the 2020s, and even if not building anything too cutting edge, Britishvolt was perfectly placed to fill this obvious hole in the market.
+However, the demand for Li-Ion batteries is expected to grow to 100GWh by the end of the 2020s, and even if it is not building anything particularly cutting-edge, Britishvolt was perfectly placed to fill this obvious gap in the market.

 Brexit compounds Britishvolt’s woes.
 (Credit: dascher.pe)

-Major manufacturers prefer to source batteries from global companies like Tesla that can supply to all their factories simultaneously.
+Major manufacturers prefer to source batteries from global companies like Tesla, which can supply all their factories simultaneously.

 This was a major blocker to Britishvolt since they were constrained to the local UK market after losing quick access to the EU’s single market.
 Also, the government’s inability to clearly outline future trade deals made making products for specific markets difficult.

-Also, Brexit has arguably made raising capital more difficult for British-based businesses, which may have nudged rescuing investors from making a last-minute deal to save Britishvolt after its woes were revealed.
+Also, Brexit has arguably made raising capital more difficult for British-based businesses.
+It may have nudged rescuing investors from making a last-minute deal to save Britishvolt after its woes were revealed.

 Poor management may have played a part.
 (Credit: Britishvolt)